Squonking is the act of pushing on an e-juice reservoir inside a squonk mod.

-Squonk mods are limited to using RDAs because of their ability to use bottom-feeding pins.
-These are pins that allow juice to be fed from underneath the atomizer, instead of on top.
+Squonk mods are limited to using RDAs because of their bottom-feeding pins.
+The bottom-feed pin feeds juice from underneath the atomizer.

 While squonking, you may want to look out for something called ‘over-squonking’.
 Over-squonking is when too much e-liquid gets pushed into the RDA, causing it to flood and possibly leak.